Darkblizzard21/SquaredCode/README.md

 # SquaredCode
 A script that formats code as a square, trying to keep it compiling afterwards.
 Since it only trying there as some issues with it:
-- Whitespace in strings dose not stay consistent
+- Whitespace in strings does not stay consistent
 - Any language feature that can not be written in any combination of lines may break after the squarification
 - Most code will need some manual clean up to compile probably as square